AIA Minnesota Government Affairs 2025 Legislative Priorities

 Tax Policies & Incentives: AIA Minnesota supports tax and regulatory policies that foster the financial success of architecture firms and members of the profession, in the context of a fair tax code and the economic wellbeing of all Minnesotans.
 AIA Minnesota opposes expansion of the sales tax in Minnesota to include professional services.
 AIA Minnesota supports tax incentives that promote energy efficiency, resilience, historic preservation, affordable housing, and equitable community and economic development.

 Design for Public Health: AIA Minnesota supports renewed emphasis on the built environment’s impact on public health.
 Spatial solutions at the intersection of public health and architecture – as related to preparation for and response to pandemics – must be comprehensive and equitable.
-Policies concerning public project design should incorporate lessons learned from the COVID-19 pandemic and embrace new technologies, layouts, and design elements that are responsive to public health needs, including HVAC considerations and a reduction in the use of chemical antimicrobial finishes.
+Policies concerning public project design should incorporate lessons learned from pandemic incidences and embrace new technologies, layouts, and design elements that are responsive to public health needs, including HVAC considerations and a reduction in the use of chemical antimicrobial finishes.
 See also Climate Action and Resilience policy on healthy materials.

 Building Codes: AIA Minnesota supports regulation by a set of comprehensive, coordinated, and contemporary building codes and standards that establish sound thresholds of health, safety, and the protection of the public welfare in Minnesota and remain separated from the political process.
 To that end, AIA Minnesota advocates for the development and adoption of model building codes that:

-• Include participation by architects and the public in a consensus-driven process;
+- Include participation by architects and the public in a consensus-driven process;

-• Include provision for a prompt appeals procedure;
+- Include provision for a prompt appeals procedure;

-• Are cost-effective in balance with public benefit;
+- Are cost-effective in balance with public benefit;

-• Promote building code provisions that set performance rather than prescriptive criteria; and
+- Promote building code provisions that set performance rather than prescriptive criteria; and

 AIA Minnesota supports uniformity of the building code across the entire state to ensure equal protection of the health, safety, and welfare of all Minnesotans.
 AIA Minnesota also recognizes the need for flexible, adaptable code approaches that stretch beyond the uniform framework to address urgent issues like climate change.
 AIA Minnesota supports the nimble development, adoption, and enforcement of comprehensive and coordinated building code solutions that help address the climate crisis.